 At this point, before the medium was shown any pictures and before she was given any information, she drew a rough sketch of what she had seen, reproduced as Figure 3a.
 She is not a skilled artist, and was drawing from memory of the vision, but there is hardly room for doubt that the Roman Forum is indicated, from the side next to the Temple of Castor.
 The medium did not find room on the paper to include the tower of the Tabularium, so turned the sheet over and sketched the building again, as seen in Figure 3b.
 The position of the "lantern" is shown by the star-like effect at the base of the tower.
 Whether there is any such lantern is not yet ascertained.
 At any rate, the detail is one unlikely to have been inferred from a picture.
-Not until after the third experiment and after the medium had made her drawing, identifying the point of view as in front of and not far from the Temple of a meter high, upon which they strike with little sticks [bamboo drum apparently).
-Behind them are standing other men with bamboo sticks in their mouth upon which they blow producing shrill sounds [bamboo flutes].
+Not until after the third experiment and after the medium had made her drawing, identifying the point of view as in front of and not far from the Temple of this.
+That is, this error would be more likely to occur if the medium had a true vision as described, with all its attendant conditions, than if she had, for example, looked at cut 3, or than if she had gotten the vision telepathically from one who had looked at it.

+a meter high, upon which they strike with little sticks [bamboo drum apparently].
+Behind them are standing other men with bamboo sticks in their mouth upon which they blow producing shrill sounds Ibamboo flutes].
 The men dancing have spears in their hands and their hair is combed upwards and tied with strings.
 Around their necks they wear collars made of the teeth of wild animals and around the ankles also collars of some round black objects [stones].
-All of them have quite prominent cheek bones and their lower lip protrudes as if squeezed between something I cannot describe.
+All of them have quite prominent cheek bones and their lower lip protrude as if squeezed between something I cannot describe.
 The breasts of the women are flabby and hanging down to the waist.
-The nipples seem to be exceedingly long.
+The nipple seem to be exceedingly long.
 The children are naked and all of them wear a girdle of grass around their waists.
-Their bodies are lustrous with the perspiration.
+Their bodies an lustrous with the perspiration.
 It is intensely hot.
 I calculate the distance I see them from to be about fifty meters.
-They cannot see me as I am hidden in the grass.
+They cannot set me as I am hidden in the grass.